-Download a Basic Edition of NAKIVO Backup & Replication right now and get to protect virtual (e.g. Hyper-V Backup), physical (e.g. Linux Server Backup), and cloud (e.g. Backup to Cloud) environments at a special price of $99/socket.
-In under one minute, the Basic Edition can be installed on Windows or Linux or deployed as a pre-configured VMware VA, Nutanix AHV VA, or AWS AMI.
+Download Free Edition of NAKIVO Backup & Replication right now and get to protect virtual, physical, and cloud environments.
+In under one minute, NAKIVO Backup & Replication can be installed on Windows or Linux or deployed as a pre-configured VMware VA, Nutanix AHV VA, or AWS AMI.
 What's more, you can seamlessly upgrade to other editions once your business needs change and your infrastructure grows.

 Reasons to Run Linux on Hyper-V

 The popularity of Linux is growing and this operating system is time-tested.
 Let’s have a look at the most common reasons that might force you to install Linux on Hyper-V:

 - You need to test a particular Linux distribution in your Hyper-V virtual environment.
 For example, a new Linux version has recently been released and you want to test this version before installing on physical servers.